Taps: 69 / Bottles: 30

 Q - The burger I had was good, but not great.
 The beer was great.

-Ser - Very good service, but the bar was not all that packed.
+Ser - Very good service, and when the bar gets busy, the bartender keeps up well.
+Never did table service, so I can't comment on that.
 No problem getting a beer (or two or three), quick delivery on the food, and an unsolicited offer for beer samples.
 Kudos.

 Sel - 69 beers on tap.
 Oh, you need more?
 Plenty of classics, and plenty of beer I simply cannot get back home.
 Yeah, maybe Flower Power flows like water in your neck of the woods, or Devil Dancer is the new sliced bread, but I was pretty damn thrilled at the selection.
 Not just a lot of beer; a lot of GOOD beer.